 - Water bowl to keep them hydrated + lots of bathroom breaks

-- Go camping to give dog even more space
+- Go camping to give your dog even more space

-- Staying at hotel?
+- Staying at a hotel?
 Bring a collapsible crate

-If you didn’t know this about us, we absolutely love love love dogs.
-But we’ve lived pretty nomadically over the last 6 years.
-So we haven’t had a stable home environment to raise our own pups.
-So getting to interact with our couples’ dogs is such a cathartic experience for us.
-When we finally have a stable home, we’ll be getting a dog (or two) to explore the mountains with and go fly-fishing together.
-But until then, we’re savoring every moment we get to spend with your dogs on your elopement day.
-Helping couples plan dog-friendly elopements is so special for us.
-Not only because we selfishly get to spend time with dogs while we’re still nomadic.
-But also because we have lots of advice and experience on how to make this a more stress-free and fun experience for both you and your dog.
+If you didn’t know this about me, I absolutely love love love dogs.
+But I’ve lived as a nomad over the last six years.
+So I haven’t had a stable home environment to raise my own pups.
+So getting to interact with my couple’s dogs is such a cathartic experience for me.
+When I finally have a stable home and stop moving around Colorado, I’ll be getting a dog (or two) to explore the mountains together.
+But until then, I’m savoring every moment I get to spend with your dogs on your elopement day.
+Helping couples plan dog-friendly weddings and elopements is so special for me.
+Not only because I selfishly get to spend time with dogs, but also because I have lots of advice and experience on how to make this a more stress-free and fun experience for both you and your dog.